Economics of corruption: History of the discipline

 In 1968, Nobel laureate economist Gunnar Myrdal found corruption 'almost a taboo (among economists) as research topic'.
-Indeed, it has mostly been a matter of political science and sociology.
+Indeed, it has mostly been a matter of political science, public administration, criminal law and sociology.
 However, the scenario changed since the 1970s.
 Since Rose-Ackerman's article "The Economics of Corruption", published in the Journal of Public Economics in 1975, more than 3,000 articles have been written with 'corruption' in the title, at least 500 of which directly focus on different aspects relating to corruption using an economic framework.
 Some books have also been published on the subject.